Tuesday, 20 August 2019

 A surma dani, used to keep Kohl.
 (Picture by: Syed Waseem Ali)

-While looking at the splendid main entrance, one cannot help feeling sorry at the loss of such a magnificent piece of heritage.
-Even Syed Waseem sahib regrets losing such a masterpiece of architecture.
+While looking at the splendid main entrance, one cannot help but feel a deep sense of sorrow over the loss of such a magnificent piece of heritage.
+Even Syed Waseem Sahib regrets the destruction of this architectural masterpiece.
 But this is our collective failure.
-I wish we could still preserve the remaining such buildings and turn them into a tourist attraction.
+I wish we could still preserve the remaining buildings of this kind and turn them into tourist attractions.

 Tariq Amir